-- 1. CASA provides that duration of the game will be as detailed in the chart shown under Law 2. - a.
+- 1. CASA provides that the duration of the game will be as detailed in the chart shown under Law 2. - a.
 Adjustments may be made at the discretion of the Head Referee due to weather conditions or other considerations. - b.
 Allowance may be made in either period for all time lost through substitution, the transport from the field of injured players, time-wasting or other causes, the amount of time added will be at the discretion of the referee.
 Time shall be extended to permit a penalty kick being taken at the end of the half or at the end of the match. - c.
-Players will be allowed a 5 minute break at half time. - 2.
-Game structure - a.
+Players will be allowed a 5 minute break at half time.

+2. Game structure

+- a.
 The start of play at the beginning of each half and after a goal shall proceed with a kickoff. - b.
 At the beginning of the game, the team winning the toss shall decide which goal it will attack in the first half of the match.
 The other team takes the kick off to start the match. - c.
-After half time, the ends shall be changed and the kickoff shall be taken by the team opposite from the team that took the kickoff at the beginning of the game.

-- d.
-On a kickoff, the ball must be stationary on the ground at the center of the field and may move in any direction to start play.
-The player initiating the kick off may not touch the ball a second time until it has been touched by another player on the field.
-If this rule is violated, the kickoff shall be retaken. - e.
+After half time, the ends shall be changed and the kickoff shall be taken by the team opposite from the team that took the kickoff at the beginning of the game. d.
+On a kickoff, the ball must be stationary on the ground at the center of the field and must move forward before being in play.
+If this rule is violated, the kickoff shall be retaken. e.
+The player taking the kickoff may not play the ball a second time until it has been - e.
 The player taking the kickoff may not play the ball a second time until it has been touched by another player.
-If this rule is violated, the kickoff shall beretaken. - f.
+If this rule is violated, the kickoff shall be retaken. f.
 Every player on each team must be in their own half of the field, and all players of the team opposing the kicker must be at least ten yards away from the ball when the ball is put into play.
 If this rule is violated, the kickoff shall be retaken. - g.
 A goal may be scored directly from a kickoff. - h.
 After a temporary suspension of play for any reason not otherwise mentioned in the Laws of the Game.
-The referee shall restart the game by a drop ball where the ball was when play was stopped, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the goal line, at the point nearest to where the ball was when play was stopped.
+The referee shall restart the game by a drop ball where the ball was when play was stopped, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the

+- goal line, at the point nearest to where the ball was when play was stopped.
 A player may not play the ball until it touches the ground.
 If this rule is violated, the drop ball shall be retaken.
 A goal may be scored directly from a drop ball. - 3.
 If one of the scheduled teams is a no-show or does not have the minimum number of players (2 under the required number playing on the field), ten minutes past the scheduled start time, the game shall be recorded as a 1 0 forfeiture.

-Law 8: BALL IN AND OUT OF PLAY
+Law 9: BALL IN AND OUT OF PLAY